Elele

 Elele is one of the big towns in Ikwerre Local Government Area of Rivers State, Nigeria.
 Madonna University is located in Elele in Ikwerre local government area.
 Elele, one of the major cities in Rivers State, is a medium-sized town in the Niger Delta Region.
 It has a population of about 20,620.
-The distance between Elele and Port Harcourt, the capital of Rivers, is roughly about 42 kilometers (26 miles) distant.
-It takes 445 kilometers (276 mi) to get from Elele to Abuja, the capital of Nigeria.
+The distance between Elele and Port Harcourt, the capital of Rivers, is roughly about 42 km distant.
+It takes 445 kilometres (276 mi) to get from Elele to Abuja, the capital of Nigeria.